harjit-S/eScanX/README.md

     - `opencv-python` — Image preprocessing before OCR.
     - `numpy` — Matrix operations and pixel processing.
     - `ocrmypdf` — Converts scanned PDFs into fully searchable documents.
+    - `PyPDF2` — PDF library capable of splitting, merging, cropping, and transforming the pages of PDF files.
   - Optional Tools:
     - `ghostscript` — Required for PDF rendering and compression.
     - `qpdf` — Used internally by `ocrmypdf` for PDF optimization.